guilhermeShima/documentsValidator/README.md

-# documentsValidator
+# DocumentsValidator

-Project to validate brazilian's documents.
-Such as CPF and CNPJ.
+A CocoaPods library  to validate brazilian's documents, such as CPF and CNPJ.